-Mentoring has long been recognized as an effective workplace practice and positive experience — a way for veteran finance professionals to pass on industry and organizational knowledge to less-tenured colleagues.
+Mentoring has long been recognized as an effective workplace practice and positive experience.
+It's a way for veteran finance professionals to pass on industry and organizational knowledge to less-tenured colleagues.

 Now, more companies are turning the formula around with reverse mentoring, and finding it’s just as constructive to have expertise and insights flowing up the hierarchical ladder.

-Reverse mentoring arrangements pair more experienced professionals — typically, executives and managers — with employees of younger generational groups; for example, Millennials, who tend to be on the cutting edge of technology-related trends.
+Reverse mentoring arrangements pair more experienced professionals — typically, executives and managers — with employees of younger generational groups for example, millennials, who tend to be on the leading edge of technology-related trends.
 From these employees, managers gain insight on everything from the ins and outs of social media to Gen Y professionals' perspectives on career and work.

 An upward view